Reblochon, apple and bacon turnovers recipe

-The name Reblochon is derived from the term “re-blocher” which, in the patois of Savoie meant “to pinch a cow’s udder a second time”.
-In the 13th century, this milking technique was a way of avoiding paying too much in taxes.
-It produces a low yield of milk and yet one that is rich in cream, ideal for a cheese!
+The name Reblochon comes from the word “re-blocher” which, in the patois of Savoie meant “to pinch a cow’s udder a second time”.
+In the 13th century, this milking technique was a way to avoid paying too much taxes.
+It produces a low yield of milk and yet, one that is rich in cream, ideal for a cheese!

 Ingredients for 4 people

 - 1 yellow onion

 Finely slice the onion.

 Fry it in a frying pan with a dash of olive oil.

 When the onion becomes translucent, add the bacon.

 Brown the bacon for a few minutes, then add the chopped half apple.